chtz/cursordemo_dynamicform/README.md

 - **Local Storage**: For offline capability with structured data format
 - **Serialization**: Consistent serialization/deserialization of form data
 - **Version Handling**: Support for legacy data formats for backward compatibility

+### Trade-offs and Considerations

+- **JSON Editor Circular Dependency**: We implemented a flag-based mechanism to break the circular dependency between form state and editor state, prioritizing user control while maintaining live updates
+- **useRef vs. useState**: We chose useRef for the editing flag since it doesn't trigger re-renders and allows for synchronization across effect boundaries
+- **Delayed Flag Reset**: We use setTimeout with 0ms delay to ensure React rendering completes before clearing flags, avoiding race conditions
+- **Error Handling Strategy**: We chose to show validation errors without blocking edits to allow users to work through problems
+- **Performance vs. Simplicity**: We opted for simplicity in the form generation rather than optimizing for large forms
+- **Bundle Size vs. Features**: We included Markdown support for rich text despite the increased bundle size
+- **UI Component Structure**: We chose to keep tight coupling between language selection and the rest of the UI for simplicity rather than extracting an advanced I18N system

 These decisions prioritize maintainability, extensibility, and user experience.
 Future development should respect these patterns for consistency.